ktorio/ktor-documentation/topics/https-redirect.md

 <include src="lib.xml" include-id="outdated_warning"/>

-The `HttpsRedirect` plugin (previously known as feature) will make all the affected HTTP calls perform a redirect to its HTTPS counterpart before processing the call.
+The `HttpsRedirect` plugin makes all the affected HTTP calls perform a redirect to its HTTPS counterpart before processing the call.

 By default, the redirection is a `301 Moved Permanently`,